T Level Support Programme brochure

 74 per cent of councils stated they were experiencing difficulties recruiting for some occupations and roles.

-The LGA T Level support programme
+The LGA T Level toolkit

 At the LGA we recognise councils face increasing pressure and additional burdens to deliver local services whilst still attracting, recruiting, developing, managing, and retaining their workforce.
 We know capacity to engage in new initiatives and new opportunities is always a challenge.